Corporate Engagement Trainer (Prior roles: Associate Director of Corporate Relations, New York; National Development Coordinator)

 As an educator, I often found myself challenged with issues that were outside of the education realm.
 When I found Year Up, I was excited to work with young adults who were eager to learn and chose to be a part of the program.
 I appreciate the idea of seeing immediate outcomes from my work and believe that the most successful people at Year Up are those who live out the mission – people who are truly committed to closing the Opportunity Divide and are able to creatively innovate to make that happen.

-Director of Special Projects, National (Formerly Director of Outreach and Admissions, Chicago)
+Director of Program Quality & Delivery (Prior roles: Director of Special Projects; Director of Outreach and Admissions, Chicago)

 There are so many things I love about working at Year Up.
 I love the students that we work with; they are extremely motivated and I am inspired by them every day.
 I love the culture of the agency; we truly work hard and have fun.
 I love working for a non-profit that is evidenced based, results oriented, and achieves outcomes.
 The organization runs like a successful business, but the profit is the success of those we serve.